 Store in the fridge in an airtight container for about 1 week

-The original recipe calls for 2 1/2 cups of oats and for the no bake treats to be rolled in oats but I only used 1 cup of oats to keep the fat down and sprinkled with parsley instead of rolling them in oats.
-I thought it was going to be super sticky because I didn’t use as much oats as the original recipe but after it firmed up pretty good in the fridge.
+The original recipe calls for 2 1/2 cups of oats and for the no-bake treats to be rolled in oats but I only used 1 cup of oats to keep the fat down and sprinkled with parsley instead of rolling them in oats.
+I thought it was going to be super sticky because I didn’t use as many oats as the original recipe but after it firmed up pretty good in the fridge.

 As you can tell by the video, Leroy loved them even though I’m not sure if he really tasted them.

 I got about 16 balls out this batch.
-How many you get will be based off of what size you decide to make.
+How many you get will be based on what size you decide to make.